The Home Buyer's Guide to Mortgage Math

 Worked example: $400,000 at 6.5% for 30 years

-Over 360 payments, you would pay approximately $910,080 total.
+With P = 400,000, r = 0.065 / 12 = 0.005417, and n = 360, the estimated monthly payment is approximately $2,528.
+Over 360 payments, the total paid is approximately $910,080.
 Subtract the $400,000 principal and you get approximately $510,080 in interest.
-The total cost of the loan is more than double the amount borrowed.
+The total cost of the loan is more than double the amount borrowed, which is why the interest rate matters so much on a 30-year term.

 Where each payment goes: principal vs. interest